Agile Planner for Planning Sprints & Iterations

 A simple wiki to document features, ideas, specifications, or anything else.
 Edit pages with a WYSIWYG editor or with Textile.
 Restore pages to previous states using page history and rollback.

-Add files or Google Docs with descriptions and tags.
-All files uploaded to tickets, messages, and wiki pages are searchable in the Files tool, and all attached Google Docs are automatically "shared" with all team members.
+Add files, Google Docs and Dropbox files with tags.
+All files uploaded to tickets, messages and wiki pages are searchable in the Files tool, and all attached Google Docs and Dropbox files are automatically "shared" with all team members

 A simple form for team members to report on "what I did", "what I will do", and "needs and obstacles".
 StandUp reports eliminate the needs for conference calls, speed up daily scrum chats, and help team members focus on the most important tasks.